Megumi Igarashi: Deco Man sculptural work

-Deco Man Manga
+Deco Man manga

 In 2012, Rokudenashiko published a reportage style manga entitled Deco Man that documented the complicated relationship she has with her own body and the artist's process of starting to create her vulva-themed artistic creations.
-The manga is structured as seven fairy tales in the mode of a shōjo manga, documenting Rokudenashiko's own artistic formation through the main character’s struggles with body insecurity and inadequacy that pushed her to get plastic surgery on her labia.
+The manga is structured as seven fairy tales in the mode of a shōjo manga, documenting Rokudenashiko's own artistic formation through the main character's struggles with body insecurity and inadequacy that pushed her to get plastic surgery on her labia.
 The main character comes to the conclusion that many other women are plagued with the same anxieties, and starts to help herself and other women by creating Deco Man sculptures and leading workshops for making manko art.

 Manko-chan

 Rokudenashiko also created her signature cartoon character Manko-chan (the effeminate suffix -chan added as an endearing way to refer to the manko, often translated into English as Miss Pussy or Cute Little Pussy).
 Manko-chan is a cute, personified manko with two legs and a labia articulated like a mane around a simple yet expressive face that includes a characteristic yellow clitoral “third eye.”
-Manko-chan is featured on the cover of Rokudenashiko’s 2016 book What is Obscenity?, and has been featured in the artist’s newsletter, website, as well as the autographed photos she passes out at book signings and other events.
-Manko-chan is also purchasable as a sticker set for her fans, and has been made into plastic figurines, plush doll, and a full-size costume.
+Manko-chan is featured on the cover of Rokudenashiko's 2016 book What is Obscenity?, and has been featured in the artist's newsletter, website, as well as the autographed photos she passes out at book signings and other events.
+Manko-chan is also purchasable as a sticker set for her fans, and has been made into plastic figurines, a plush doll, and a full-size costume.